St Michael at the North Gate: History

-Originally built around 1000–1050, with the tower from 1040 still in existence, the church is Oxford's oldest building.
+Originally built around 1000–1050, with the tower from 1040 still in existence, the church claims to be Oxford's oldest building.
 It was constructed of Coral Rag.
 The church tower is Anglo-Saxon.
 The architect John Plowman rebuilt the north aisle and transept in 1833.

 The Oxford Martyrs were imprisoned in the Bocardo Prison by the church before they were burnt at the stake in what is now Broad Street nearby, then immediately outside the city walls, in 1555 and 1556.
 Their cell door can be seen on display in the church's tower.

 St Michael at the North Gate is the current City Church of Oxford, which is the church where the Mayor and Corporation of Oxford are expected to worship.
 The title was originally held by St Martin's Church at Carfax, and then by All Saints' Church in the High Street after St Martin's Church was demolished (except for its tower) in 1896.
 City Church status passed to St Michael's when All Saints' Church was declared redundant in 1971 and was subsequently converted into the library of Lincoln College.
 The parishes of St Martin's and All Saints are now amalgamated with St Michael's.

 A ceremony, called "beating the bounds", is held each year on Ascension Day to mark out the boundary of the parish.
 Led by the vicar, parishioners process around the old boundary stones of the parish; the vicar places a cross in chalk on each, and then church wardens hit the stones with wands made of willow, shouting "Mark, mark, mark!" as they do so.

 According to Margaret Murray (writing 1934), there was a sheela na gig figure at St Michael at the North Gate which had a tradition of being shown to brides on their wedding day.